datlife/interactive-gan-visualizer/INSTALLATION.md

 # Installation Guide
 This guide details how to start the interactive image generator web application.
+There are **two main steps**: install dependencies for Front-end (running in Javascript), install dependencies for back-end (running in Python).

 **Tested platform**:  `Ubuntu 16.04 x64`

 ### Installation